Geologist tracks down first references to petroleum sightings.

 Slowed by delays in receiving funds for what locals called “Drake’s Folly” and drilling with a steam-powered cable-tool rig, it took Drake more than a year to find oil at a depth of 69.5 feet.
 He also made his own innovations along the way, including adding a 10-foot cast iron pipe to the bore hole — a first.

-To the relief of his investors at the Seneca Oil Company of New Haven Connecticut, Drake completed the first U.S. oil well drilled specifically for oil.
+To the relief of company founder George Bissell and investors in the Seneca Oil Company of New Haven Connecticut, Drake completed the first U.S. oil well drilled specifically for oil.
 The August 27, 1859, discovery came in a geologic formation that would be called the Venango sands.

 _______________________